Lorite/linux-simple-app-logger/README.md

 - Blacklists specific processes and/or window titles to avoid logging them using a regex pattern.
 - Gracefully handles script termination (`Ctrl+C`) to log the final activity.
 - Tab completion for command-line arguments.
+- **Extensible with custom scripts:** Allows for custom actions on activity changes through user-defined functions.

 ## Dependencies